CSG4/super-graphiql/README.md

-# super-graphiql
+<h1 align="center">Super GraphiQL</h1>
-SuperGraphiQL is a powerful yet simple GUI designed for testing your GraphQL API.
+<p align="center">Super-GraphiQL is a powerful yet simple GUI designed for testing your GraphQL API.</p>

+Super-GraphiQL is an application dedicating to testing your GraphQL API.
+Users are able to quickly setup a series of tests for their project, understand the results and save the test cases for later use.

 ## Motivation
-SuperGraphiQL is an application dedicating to testing your GraphQL API.
-Users are able to quickly setup a series of tests for their project, understand the results and save the test cases for later use.
+Super GraphQL builds on components of [GraphiQL](https://github.com/graphql/graphiql) to enable smooth testing workflow.
+SuperGraphiQL noteablely offers the following additional functionality:

+  - Automatic schema reloading
+  - Save and organize test scripts
+  - Searchable Query history
+  - Intuitive visualization of test results
+  - Supports multiple GraphQL Queries, Subscritpions or Mutations in one test script

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -